Karnataka tailormade holiday, India

 Planet and peopleBy supporting locally owned hotels and homestays we are helping to provide employment for local communities.
 All of the hotels on this tour are extremely proud of their strong policies regarding the environment and ecotourism.

 Gitanjali Farm – this homestay with a delightful family is just 5 km from Mysore city centre at the foot of Chamundi Hill (and near the Lalitha Mahal – which was the Maharaja of Mysore’s summer palace, now a hotel).
 The family are originally from Coorg so offer traditional Kodava food as well as Indian and Western cuisine (the homemade marmalade is very popular).
 The 4 guest rooms are independent of the main house giving visitors some independence and privacy.
 The family are very keen to promote responsible tourism – they practice rain water harvesting, use solar power to heat the water, segregate their waste and minimise the use of plastics.
 They do not use any pesticides in their garden, which has encouraged bird and insect life.
 Cultural events (Kodava dancers and Indian music) are arranged on request.

-Orange County – Kabini & Hampi.
-These resorts are owned by the Orange County Resorts & Hotels Ltd. This group has a comprehensive list of responsible tourism initiatives.
+Evolve Back.
+These resorts were previously called Orange County.
+This group has a comprehensive list of responsible tourism initiatives.
 All their resorts aim to create local employment, promote local products, minimise consumption of water and energy etc. The group own a windmill which produces so much electricity that after they have taken what they need to run their resorts they have some left over to sell to the grid.
 To prevent the use of plastic water bottles they provide a Reverse Osmosis machine in every room.
 Their policy also includes a wide range of initiatives to help the local economy, society and environment as well as a fair trade policy and a ‘conservation through education programme’.